konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 <a name="module_saveBills"></a>

 ## saveBills
-Combines the features of `saveFiles`, `filterData`, `addData` and `linkBankOperations` for a common case: bills.
+Combines the features of `saveFiles`, `hydrateAndFilter`, `addData` and `linkBankOperations` for a common case: bills.
 Will create `io.cozy.bills` objects.
 The default deduplication keys are `['date', 'amount', 'vendor']`.
-You need the full permission on `io.cozy.bills`, full permission on `io.cozy.files` and also full permission on `io.cozy.bank.operations` in your manifest, to be able to * use this function.
+You need the full permission on `io.cozy.bills`, full permission on `io.cozy.files` and also full permission on `io.cozy.bank.operations` in your manifest, to be able to use this function.

 Parameters: